Low-Density Graph Codes for slow fading Relay Channels: Outage Probability Analysis

-There is an important conclusion to draw from the analysis of Prop. \ref{prop: outage event for coded cooperation}: \begin{corollary} In coded cooperation over a block-fading channel for the 2-user MAC with a cooperation level $\beta$, transmitting at a coding rate greater than $\textrm{min}(\beta, (1-\beta))$ renders a single order diversity. \end{corollary} \begin{proof} It is sufficient to prove the stated corollary for coded cooperation over a Block Erasure Channel (BEC)\cite{lapidoth1994pcc}, because a BEC is an extremal case of a block-fading channel.
+There is an important conclusion to draw from the analysis of Prop. \ref{prop: outage event for coded cooperation}: \begin{corollary} In coded cooperation over a block-fading channel for the 2-user MAC with a cooperation level $\beta$, transmitting at a coding rate greater than $\textrm{min}(\beta, (1-\beta))$ renders a single order diversity. \end{corollary} \begin{proof} A necessary condition for coded cooperation to achieve full diversity over a block-fading channel, is that it achieves full diversity over a Block Erasure Channel (BEC)\cite{lapidoth1994pcc}, because a BEC is an extremal case of a block-fading channel.
+We will show that this condition is not satisfied for coding rates greater than $\textrm{min}(\beta, (1-\beta))$.
 In a BEC, the fading gain $\alpha$ takes two possible values $\{ 0, +\infty\}$.
 An outage event on a point-to-point channel is defined by the fading gain $\alpha$ being zero.
 As a consequence, the possible values of the BPSK capacity on a BEC are confined to zero or one.
 Hence, for the two-user MAC, the mutual information $I_{1d}$ related to case 1 belongs to $\{1, \beta, (1-\beta), 0\}$.
 A double diversity order is equivalent to stating that two outage events are necessary to lose the transmitted codeword.
 Take the scenario where the user1-to-destination channel has fading gain zero and the user2-to-destination channel has fading gain $\infty$.
 In this scenario, the mutual information $I_{1d}$ is equal to $\beta$.
 All coding rates higher than $\beta$ will limit the diversity order of the outage probability to one, since only one channel in outage is enough to lose the codeword.
-From a similar reasoning, it is shown that $R_c$ must be smaller than $(1- \beta)$.
+From a similar reasoning, it is shown that $R_c$ must be smaller than $(1-\beta)$.
 This corollary is also valid for signaling strategies with $M$ constellation points. \end{proof} In the sequel, if not otherwise stated, we assume a rate equal to $R_c=\frac{1}{3}$.
-From Corollary \ref{cor: outage}, we know that it is possible to have double diversity order for this rate if $\beta \in [\frac{1}{3},~ \frac{2}{3}]$.
-We stress on the fact that the proposed code construction is very flexible in parameters such as the block length and the coding rate, as long as this coding rate is smaller than $\textrm{min}(\beta, (1-\beta))$.
-We will use $\beta=0.5$ throughout this paper, which allows us to achieve diversity two for all rates $R_c$ smaller than $1/2$.
+From Corollary \ref{cor: outage}, we know that the level of cooperation must at least belong to $\beta \in [\frac{1}{3},~ \frac{2}{3}]$.
+We stress on the fact that the proposed code construction is very flexible in parameters such as the block length and the coding rate.
+We will use $\beta=0.5$ throughout this paper, which allows the broadest range of coding rates according to Corollary \ref{cor: outage}.
 We illustrate this in the numerical results by showing the WER performance of an LDPC code whose coding rate $R_c$ approaches $1/2$.